msoap/shell2http/README.md

   * $v_NNN -- data from query parameter with name "NNN" (example: `http://localhost:8080/path?NNN=123`)
   * $filepath_ID -- uploaded file path, ID - id from `<input type=file name=ID>`, temporary uploaded file will be automatically deleted
   * $filename_ID -- uploaded file name from browser

+With `-form-check` option you can specify the regular expression for checking the form fields.
+For example, if you want to allow only variables that contain the only digits, you can specify the following option: `-form-check='^[0-9]+$'`.
+Then only requests like `http://localhost:8080/path?NNN=123` will be produce variable `$v_NNN`.

 To setup multiple auth users, you can specify the `-basic-auth` option multiple times.
 The credentials for basic authentication may also be provided via the `SH_BASIC_AUTH` environment variable.